by WEX Benefits

 New survey results published during Mental Health Awareness Month indicate that a variety of financial and health factors are the top drivers influencing mental health in this country.
 Money was the top factor at 52%, with personal health and the health of family/friends also ranking among the top four.

-Your employees who participate in a health savings account (HSA) can save money on a variety of mental health-related expenses.
+There are a variety of ways you can promote mental health in the office, and one way is to provide benefits that support your employees' needs.
+For example, your employees can use their health savings account (HSA) to improve their financial wellness and save money on a variety of mental health-related expenses.
 As part of Mental Health Awareness Month, we’ll walk through the HSA eligibility of these expenses.

 Mental counseling may qualify as an HSA-eligible expense if the counseling is as a result of a diagnosed medical condition.
 That means you may need to first seek a diagnosis from a doctor and get diagnosed in order to use your HSA funds on any counseling that follows.
 Marriage counseling, career counseling, life coaching, and parenting counseling do not qualify as HSA expenses.

 Psychoanalysis is defined by Simply Psychology as “a set of psychological theories and therapeutic methods which have their origin in the work and theories of Sigmund Freud.”
 It’s commonly used to treat anxiety, phobias, panic attacks, and a variety of other mental health needs.
 Psychoanalysis will qualify for HSA funds if it’s being provided for medical treatment and not just benefit an individual’s general health.

 Your employees could be increasingly reaching out for therapy or psychological care for any number of reasons.
 Like with psychoanalysis, therapy or psychological care qualifies for HSA dollars only if provided for medical care and not for the general improvement of mental health, stress relief, or personal enjoyment.